evan1026/scripts/README.md

 scripts
 =======

-Just some scripts I made for myself that I decided to throw up onto this site for lulz.
+Just some scripts I made for myself that I decided to throw up onto this site for convenience.
 Feel free to comment or whatever or steal these for personal use.

 =======